NoelDeMartin/soukai-solid/README.md

 const person = await Person.at(containerUrl).create({ name: 'Amy Doe' });
 ```

 The `find`, `delete` and `save` methods infer the container url from the model url, so calling `from` or `at` is not necessary.
-However, the `save` accepts the container url as a first argument.
+However, the `save` method accepts the container url as a first argument.
 This can be ignored if the model url has been minted before by calling `mintUrl` or setting the `url` attribute:

 ```js
 const person = new Person({ name: 'Amy Doe' });